Easy Baileys Bounty Bars, Low Carb (and here to stay)

 Most of you probably know that a Bounty bar is a British chocolate bar manufactured by Mars Incorporated.
 However, you may not know that it’s a copy of the Mounds bar, an American chocolate bar that came to the US market much earlier.
 Almond Joy is another chocolate bar from the US with a chocolate-covered almond in every bar.

-What’s with the Bounty Bar Debate?
+Do You Know About the Bounty Bar Debate?

 Well, these Baileys Bounty bars are here to stay (in my household anyway), and a chocolate + coconut + Baileys combo should be in a chocolate bar, IMO!